 The code above shows the entity of our DUT.
 The grayscale module takes the 24-bit RGB data for one pixel as an input and converts it to a grayscale representation which is presented on the output.
 Note that the output pixel represents a shade of gray, still within the RGB color space.
 We’re not converting the BMP into a grayscale BMP, which is a different format.

 The module is purely combinational, and there’s no clock or reset input.
 The result immediately appears on the output when something is assigned to the input.
 For simplicity, the conversion to grayscale uses a fixed-point approximation of the luma (brightness) value according to the ITU-R BT.2100 RGB to luma coding system.

 You can download the code for the grayscale module and the entire project by using the form below.

-The picture of the Boeing 747 that you are seeing below will be our example input image.
-That is, it’s not the actual BMP image that’s embedded in this blog post, that wouldn’t be possible.
-It’s a JPEG representation of the BMP image which we are going to read in our testbench.
-You can request the original BMP image by leaving your email address in the form above and you will receive it straight away in your inbox.
+The picture of the Boeing 747 you see below will be our example input image.
+That is, it’s not the actual BMP image that’s embedded in this blog post.
+That wouldn’t be possible.
+It’s a JPEG representation of the BMP image we will read in our testbench.
+You can request the original BMP image by leaving your email address in the form above, and you will receive it straight away in your inbox.